PayThePizzo/Predictive-Analysis-Notes/Theory/10 - GLM.md

 | Bernoulli    	| $log(p/(1-p))$ 	| -            	| $1$       	| $log(1+exp(\theta))$    	| $0$                                                        	| $p$            	| $p(1-p)$                   	| $g(\xi) = \log(\xi/1-\xi)$ 	|
 | Poisson      	| $log(\lambda)$ 	| -            	| $1$       	| $exp(\theta)$           	| $-\log(y!)$                                                	| $\lambda$      	| $\lambda$                  	| $g(\xi) = \log(\xi)$       	|

+Note that:
+* Poisson and Bernoulli are 1-parameter distribution: the variance is related to the mean
+* In the Normal distribution we also have a nuisance parameter $\sigma^2$

+---

 ## Binary Response and Logistic Regression
 Categorical variables with two classes such as yes/no, cat/dog, sick/healthy, etc. can be coded in a binary variable, Y , using 0 and 1.
 With a binary (Bernoulli) response, we’ll mostly focus on the case when Y = 1, since we can obtain probabilities of Y = 0 with: